keithbuhler/keithbuhler.github.io/fun/bio.md

 <img src="/img/dante3.jpg" alt="Dante showing italy" align="right" hspace="10">

 Thanks for reading.
 My academic quest in life is to become wise.
-Along the way, I want to expose errors in myself, in my enemies, and in my friends.
+Along the way, I want to expose rational and moral errors in myself, in my enemies, in my friends, or wherever I find them.

-I'm the youngest of seven kids.
-I was born in Los Alamitos, CA and grew up in [greater Los Angeles and Orange County](https://screen.yahoo.com/californians-drama-off-405-000000032.html).
-I was homeschooled for many years, attending some high school until I went to college a year early.
+I'm the youngest of seven kids, born and raised in [greater Los Angeles area.](https://screen.yahoo.com/californians-drama-off-405-000000032.html).
+I was homeschooled for many years.

-I discovered philosophy through studying history.
-The Torrey Honors Institute in CA forced me to read the "great books", including philosopy, literature, science, history, theology, and more.
+I went to college a year early and The Torrey Honors Institute forced me to read the "great books", including philosopy, literature, science, history, theology, and more.

 A historical, traditional approach made an indelible mark on my approach to philosophical issues.
 So my bias is toward "classics" like Plato's *Republic*, the *Tao Te Ching*, and Aquinas *Summa Theologica*.